 - Conversational customer engagement

-Each of these subcategories is a more specific strategy for using conversational messaging at a key point in the customer journey.
+Each of these subcategories outlines a more specific strategy for using conversational messaging at a key point in the customer journey.

-Conversational messaging has a few central tenets that you should follow.
+Conversational messaging has several central tenets that you should follow.
 It:

 - Occurs on customers’ schedules.
 Customers can message your team at any time they please.
 That doesn’t mean your team needs to respond right then and there; you can send automated messages that set expectations about response times.
 In other words, these conversations are asynchronous.